TheGrimsey/oxidized_navigation/README.md

 - [ ] Nav-mesh "layers" using different ``NavMeshSettings``.
 - [ ] Pathfinding ticket system (Call to pathfinding returns a ticket that one can check later, controlling async pathfinding like this allows us to limit the amount of parallel tasks & prioritize them)
 - [ ] Remove ``create_nav_mesh_tile_from_poly_mesh`` in favor of creating data in the right format from the start.

+- [ ] Add local nav-mesh sub-grids that can be used for moving objects (platforms, ships, etc) without needing to regenerate it's interior every update.